enkidevs/curriculum/web/html/html-basics/hypertext-markup-language.md

 [1:HTML]

 You can start writing HTML by creating a new file with the `.html` extension.
 To see how the code looks, drag and drop the file in your browser.

-[2:Encoding]

-A way to map a sequence of bytes to a displayable character.
-The most used encoding is *UTF-8*, also known as *Unicode*.
-It covers most of the characters and symbols in the world.

-Other encoding standards are ASCII and ISO-8859.